-Utah Code § 23-20-3 and Utah Admin.
-Rule R657-5-7 You may only use firearms and archery tackle that are expressly permitted in this auidebook.
+Utah Code §§ 23-20-3 and 23-13-18 and Utah Admin.
+Rule R657-5-7

+You may only use firearms and archery tackle that are expressly permitted in this quidebook.

-- While hunting big game, you may not use: • A firearm that's capable of being fired fully automatic - Any light-enhancement device or aiming device that casts a visible beam of light - A firearm equipped with a computerized targeting system that marks a target, calculates a firing solution and automatically discharges the firearm at a point calculated most likely to hit the acquired target
+While hunting big game, you may not use: • A firearm that's capable of being fired

+- A mean mars capable of being fi fully automatic - Any light-enhancement device or aiming device that casts a visible beam of light - A firearm equipped with a computerized targeting system that marks a target, calculates a firing solution and automatically discharges the firearm at a point calculated most likely to hit the acquired target - A computer or other device to remotely control the aiming and discharge of a firearm or other weapon for hunting an animal.